homieiot/convention/convention.md

 ### QoS and retained messages

-The nature of the Homie convention makes it safe about duplicate messages, so the recommended QoS for reliability is **At least once (1)**.
+The nature of the Homie convention makes it safe about duplicate messages, so the recommended QoS for reliability is **At least once (QoS 1)**.

-All messages MUST be sent as **retained**, UNLESS stated otherwise.
+* All messages MUST be sent as **retained**, UNLESS stated otherwise.
+* Devices publishing values for their non-retained properties must use **non-retained** messages only.
+* Controllers setting values for device properties publish to the Property `set` topic with **non-retained** messages only.
+* Controllers setting values for Non-retained device properties should publish to the Property `/set` topic with a QoS of **At most once (QoS 0)** to ensure that events don't arrive late or multiple times.

 ### Last will